thruflo/ntorque/README.md

 ## Pro-Tips

-Torque is a system for reliably calling web hook task handlers: not for implementing them.
+nTorque is a system for reliably calling web hook task handlers: not for implementing them.
 You are responsible for implementing and exposing your own web hooks.
 In most languages and frameworks this is very simple, e.g.: in Ruby using [Sinatra][]: